-Spinal Metastasis: Causes and Treatments
+Spinal Metastasis: Causes and Treatment

-Spinal metastasis occurs when cancer cells from a primary tumor site spread to the vertebrae, leading to potential complications such as bone weakening, fractures, and neurological issues.
+Spinal metastasis occurs when cells from a primary tumor site spread to the vertebrae, leading to potential complications such as bone weakening, fractures, and neurological issues.
 Most commonly associated with cancers like breast, lung, and prostate, spinal metastasis can severely impact a patient's quality of life.

-Causes of Spinal Metastasis
+What Causes Spinal Metastasis?

-Symptoms of Spinal Metastasis
+What Are the Symptoms of Spinal Metastasis?

 The symptoms of spinal metastasis can vary based on the tumor's location and size.
 Common symptoms include: